NickSwainston/pulsar_spectra/docs/plotting.rst

 Sometimes you may want to plot more than one best-fit model on the same figure with different subsets of data included in the fit.
 To differentiate between the two models, we have included an alternate model style which is light grey and does not show the uncertainty envelope.
-An example of how to use this is given below:
+For example, the following code can be used to show the model fit before and after the addition of your data:

 .. code-block:: python